Interactions: Information sources

 Some interactions may be listed because they could occur in theory rather than being a proven problem in clinical practice (e.g. where cytochrome p450 is a minor part of a drug's metabolism).
 Use other sources to differentiate between actual and theoretical concerns.

 Stockley’s Drug Interactions summarises published literature, regulatory statements and product licences, and offers practical advice on patient management.
-Stockley's Interaction Checker is helpful for the headline message.
+Stockley's Interaction Checker only gives a summary but is helpful for the headline message.

 The University of Liverpool run four valuable websites for interactions in therapeutic areas where regimens can be complex.
 They let you enter all the medicines involved and check for interactions: